lammps/lammps/doc/src/Packages_details.rst

 ----------

-.. _PKG-USER-MESONT:
+.. _PKG-MESONT:

-USER-MESONT package
+MESONT package
 -------------------

 **Contents:**

-USER-MESONT is a LAMMPS package for simulation of nanomechanics of nanotubes (NTs).
+MESONT is a LAMMPS package for simulation of nanomechanics of nanotubes (NTs).
 The model is based on a coarse-grained representation of NTs as "flexible cylinders" consisting of a variable number of segments.
 Internal interactions within a NT and the van der Waals